Keith Shepherd

 Keith holds a BA in Jewellery, Technology and Business from KEA Copenhagen.
 He is a certified boxing coach with the Danish Boxing Union and a serial entrepreneur with over 30 years of design practice.
 He is also, by his own account, an excellent Caribbean cook.

-Three disciplines, one question
+Three disciplines, one problem

 Author